NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

-Next, you will declare a dependency the [latest version](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz) of `hello` and instruct Nix to use `fetchzip`.
+Next, you will declare a dependency on the [latest version](https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz) of `hello` and instruct Nix to use `fetchzip`.
 It takes the URL to the file and a [SHA256 hash](https://en.wikipedia.org/wiki/SHA-2) of its contents.

 :::{note}